jburzy01/SFUCedarDocs/docs/index.md

-# Welcome to the SFU Cedar documentation
+Welcome to the SFU Cedar documentation!